OBJECTIVE OF MAO: Play all your cards without breaking unspoken rules.

-If a player does not announce the name of the game when they have 1 card left, they must draw a card from the stockpile.
+A player must say the name of the game.
+Failure to say the game’s name when they have 1 card left means the player must draw a penalty card from the stockpile.

 Each time a player swears, they must draw from the stockpile.

-Dealers can introduce new rules, 1 rules per hand.
+Dealers can introduce new rules, 1 rule per hand.
 They may also throw out old rules.

 The game continues until each player has had a chance to deal, which passes to the left after each hand.